Hasim Rahman: Rahman vs. Tua

+Rahman vs. Maskaev

 Because of the controversial nature of the loss, Rahman's ranking did not suffer, but in November 1999, he was knocked out by Oleg Maskaev in the eighth round of a fight he looked to be winning.
-At one point during the match, Rahman was knocked through the ropes onto the floor, hitting his head on the floor.
+At the end of the fight, Rahman was knocked through the ropes onto the floor, hitting his head on the floor.
 Rahman dropped out of The Ring top 10 as a result of the surprise loss.
 Rahman later said that he had seen Maskaev earlier in his career get knocked out in the first round by former champion Oliver McCall and he assumed he was brought in as an easy win.
 Rahman claimed that because of this, he did not train as hard as he should have and was beaten.